Mthe001/Magic-Ui/README.md

 ## Features

 - Display multiple subscription plans with detailed descriptions.
-- Toggle between monthly and yearly pricing for each plan.
+- Toggle between monthly and yearly pricing for each plan------>
 - Animated transitions for a smooth user experience.
 - Responsive design suitable for various screen sizes.........